paperswithcode/model-index/docs/index.md

-# Welcome to the model-index documentation
+# Welcome to model-index documentation

 The model-index library with two goals:
 - Make it easy to maintain a source-of-truth index of ML model metadata